stockholmuniversity/get_host/README.md

 get_host is an DNS cache with HTTP REST API that enables easy lookups against part of hostname.

 The primary goal, why I have written it, is to enable tab completion for ssh to hosts.
-This includes hostnames I don't know, don't remember or usually cant spell from my mind.
+This includes hosts that not yet have been connected to (In other words, hosts that is not saved in ~/.ssh/known_hosts).